fastlane/docs/docs/index.md

 - [fastlane Getting Started guide for iOS](getting-started/ios/setup.md)
 - [fastlane Getting Started guide for Android](getting-started/android/setup.md)

-### Using the Fabric app

-If you're not familiar with the terminal and prefer a graphical user interface, download the [Fabric app](https://get.fabric.io/) and use the built-in _fastlane_ button.

 ## Questions and support

 Before submitting a new GitHub issue, please make sure to